baangfilip/A3-SearchEngine/README.md

 # Note
 - The data files is still in zip
 - Will skip duplicate articles
-- Locations to files that represent articles containing the words and corresponding link files are to the coded to the structure of this application
+- Locations to files that represent articles containing the words and corresponding link files are coded to the structure of this application